crice937/Leaflet-Test-Map/README.md

 # Leaflet Test Map

 A simple map written in Javascript using the Leaflet library.
-The Marker Cluster plugin for LEaflet is also utilized to cluster brewer data for all 47 Georgia breweries.
+The Marker Cluster plugin for Leaflet is also utilized to cluster brewer data for all 47 Georgia breweries.
+The brewery data itself was culled from Wikipedia and then expanded on by spending three hours manually Googling each brewery's address, website, and photo.

+The point data and popup information is stored in a GeoJSON file linked in the main script.

 ## Installation